DoDAO-io/dodao-defi-course/generated/questions/derivatives.md

 ##### How are forward contracts better over futures?

 - [ ]  They are standardised
-- [ ]  They have lower default risk
+- [x]  They are private documents
-- [ ]  They are more liquid
+- [x]  They are customised documents
-- [x]  None of the above
+- [ ]  None of the above

 Hint: Benefits of Forward and Futures contract

-Explanation: Forward and Futures contract are identical in temrns of standardisation, default risk and they are equally liquid as well.
+Explanation: Forward contracts are private and customised documents that are settled at the end of the contract.
+Whereas futures are traded on exchnages and they are fixed contracts once traded.

 Sub Topics: types-of-derivatives

 ---

-##### Futures are regularly traded on
+##### Futures were firstly traded on-

 - [x]  Chicago Board of Trade
 - [ ]  New York Stock Exchange